-My core focus is to provide person-centred support.
-I also have a keen interest in pluralistic and existential therapy.
-Overall, my approach is based on core premises of empathy, empowerment and autonomy.
-Particular emphasis is placed on providing you with a relationship of warm, non-judgemental and humanistic care in order to facilitate exploration and understanding.
-Ultimately I strive for the counselling process to be one in which you feel heard, supported and respected to share your challenges and be supported with your emotional health.
+My core focus as a counsellor is offering you person-centred support.
+Particular emphasis is placed on providing you with a therapeutic relationship of warm, non-judgemental and humanistic care.
+Ultimately I strive for the process to be one in which you feel heard and understood.

 For more information about the person-centred approach, based on the work of Carl Rogers, please visit the Person-Centred Association.